UXARRAY/uxarray/docs/contributing.rst

-The merge will occur between your personal branch that should have all of your commits from local in the GitHub repository (either in your fork or in the actual UXarray repo) and the :code:`main` branch, if not other, in the UXarray's GitHub repository.
+The merge will occur between your personal branch that should have all of your commits from local in the GitHub repository (either in your fork or in the actual UXarray repo) and the ``main`` branch, if not other, in the UXarray's GitHub repository.
 There might be some exceptions to this generic case, which can always be learned through reading or discussed with the maintainers and community.